Language

 • it is to defy the Creator;

-• it is to ignore the terms of peace and reconciliation between God and man; it is to reject the gospel is to be an opponent of Christ, whether someone feels it or not.
+• It is to ignore the terms of peace and reconciliation between God and man; it is to reject the gospel and be an opponent of Christ, whether someone feels it or not.

 It doesn’t matter who you are; it doesn’t matter what your resume says about you; it doesn’t matter what you think about yourself or what other people say about you – as long as you reject the gospel, you are – listen to this horrifying thought – you are an enemy of God.